SnorreSelmer/stationeers_ic10/README.md

 - **auto_adv_furnace_library.ic10** - A fork of Elmotrix' furnace-library, removed Prev/Next buttons, added external On/Off-switch.
 - **auto_arc_furnace.ic10** - As long as there's ore in the input, the Arc Furnace will smelt.
 - **auto_class_sorter.ic10** - Can control multiple sorters to sort out a single itemClass.
 Useful for looping ingots between printers, and then splitting out the printed items.
+- **auto_item_sorter.ic10** - Can control multiple sorters to sort out a single PrefabHash per Sorter.
+Useful for separating ore output from centrifuges.
 - **auto_lights.ic10** - Turns on the lights if you're in a room.
 - **automated_canister_filling.ic10** - Safely fills any canister, and then vacuums out the Canister Holder to prevent exploding canisters.
 - **battery_monitor.ic10** - Displays average charge of a bank of station batteries on a Diode Slide, and lighting it if you're down to your last battery.